 Step one: proposal review

 Pro et Contra book series’ editorial team and academic advisory board will assess all book proposals that are submitted to the series.
 After discussion with the author(s), the editorial team and board will make a decision whether the proposal can be accepted for a peer review, whether revisions to the proposal are requested prior the review process, or whether the proposal will be rejected.

 If accepted for peer review process, the proposal is sent to an independent external expert for a profound evaluation.
-The review process is double-blind but some exceptions may be made by mutual prior agreement.
+The review process is double anonymous but some exceptions may be made by mutual prior agreement.
 Based on the peer-review report of the proposal, whether negative or positive, the board will make the final decision.
 If the decision is positive, a preliminary publishing contract with the author(s) is signed.

 Step two: full manuscript reviews

-The manuscript peer review process is double-blind unless otherwise agreed.
+The manuscript peer review process is double anonymous unless otherwise agreed.
 All manuscripts are reviewed by at least two external reviewers.
 The expert reviewers are asked to comment on the strength of the proposal, its method and analysis of research material and whether the conclusions drawn are supported by the sources used; whether the content is well structured and written; and if the manuscript has adequate referencing and up-to-date information on the subject.

 The editorial team will gather the reviewer feedback and, after consulting with the academic advisory board if needed, will ask the author(s) for required revisions.
 If revisions are asked for, these must be completed before the manuscript is accepted for publication.
 Should major revisions be asked for, the re-submitted manuscript may be sent for another round of review process.
 The board will make the final decision about the publication based on the received peer-review reports.